tannakartikey/tannakartikey.github.io/_posts/2023-04-12-how-to-enable-traefik-dashboard-with-mrsk.md

 ---
 layout: post
-title: How to enable Traefik dashboard with MRSK
+title: How to enable Traefik dashboard with Kamal (previously MRSK)
 image: assets/traefik-dashboard.png
 tags: mrsk
 date: 2023-04-12 18:40 +0530
 ---
-[ MRSK ](https://mrsk.dev){:target="_blank"} uses Traefik as a dynamic reverse-proxy.
+[ Kamal ](https://kamal-deploy.org/){:target="_blank"} uses Traefik as a dynamic reverse-proxy.
 Traefik has a beautiful [ dashboard ](https://doc.traefik.io/traefik/operations/dashboard/){:target="_blank"} to visually display the configuration.
-MRSK is not configured to show the dashboard by default.
+Kamal is not configured to show the dashboard by default.

 Traefik dashboard can run in two modes - secure and insecure.
 Traefik recommends secure mode but this post wil cover how to enable both the modes.